 The national weather forecast from the Met Office covers today, tonight, tomorrow and the following three days.
-This provides an indication of the main weather types and trends across the British Isles during the short-range forecast period.
+This provides an indication of the main weather types and trends across the UK during the short-range forecast period.

 This data is provided under licence and updated daily, normally early morning.